mmularski/ckad-exams/ckad-tasks/exam-1/task-04-pod-securitycontext/task/task-description.md

 ## Requirements
 - Create a namespace named `exam-1-task-04`.
-- Create a Pod that runs with restricted security settings.
+- Create a Pod named `secure-pod` that runs with restricted security settings.
 - The Pod should run as a non-root user with a read-only root filesystem.
 - The Pod should not allow privilege escalation.